HabitatFramework/UserGuide/interface/interface.rst

 * Enter the updated details in the IHS, Details, and Sources tabs, then click Apply.
 These fields will be updated for all the selected INCIDs.

-..
-Warning:: If ‘Delete Empty Bulk Update Rows’ is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
-For details, see section 2.8.1.1.

 .. _figUIBU:

 .. figure:: ../images/figures/UserInterfaceBulkUpdate.png
 	:align: center
-	:scale: 60
+	:scale: 75

 	HLU Main Window in Bulk Update Mode

+..
+Warning:: If ‘Delete Empty Bulk Update Rows’ is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
+For details, see section 2.8.1.1.

 .. raw:: latex